 You can usually reduce side effects from spironolactone by starting at a low dose and carefully increasing the dose until you start to see results.
 However, if you have moderate or severe acne, you may need higher doses of medication to see a significant improvement in your acne.

 If side effects outweigh your treatment goal you should speak with your doctor immediately to seek alternatives.

 If appropriate, your doctor may consider oral contraception, which may have an additional effect in treating your acne.
 If you can’t take the pill, have a discussion with your doctor about other contraceptive options.

 Maintaining a well-balanced diet and drinking plenty of water when taking this medication is also helpful.

 Cyproterone acetate is an anti-androgen and progestin included in some contraceptive pills.

 In Australia, it’s also available as a tablet on its own.
-Like spironolactone, it is particularly useful in females with excessive body hair (hirsutism) or androgenic alopecia (hair loss).
+Like spironolactone, it is particularly useful in females with excessive body hair (hirsutism) or or female pattern alopecia (hair loss).

 Before commencing this medication, your doctor will make sure you aren’t pregnant by performing a blood or urine test.

 Your doctor will likely perform regular blood tests to monitor for signs of toxicity and is also likely to request baseline blood tests, which are carried out before starting this medication.